jiayangao/jiayangao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I received my Ph.D. degree at Swinburne University of Technology- Information and Communication Technology (Cybersecurity), under the supervision of [Prof. Jun Zhang]([https://ailab.bytedance.com/](https://www.swinburne.edu.au/research/our-research/access-our-research/find-a-researcher-or-supervisor/researcher-profile/?id=junzhang)), [Prof. Yang Xiang](https://www.swinburne.edu.au/research/our-research/access-our-research/find-a-researcher-or-supervisor/researcher-profile/?id=yxiang).
-I got my MSc Degree at The University of Melbourne in 2020, under the supervision of [Prof. Karin Verspoor](https://www.rmit.edu.au/contact/staff-contacts/academic-staff/v/verspoor-professor-karin).
-I also collaborate with [A/Prof Lei pan](https://www.deakin.edu.au/about-deakin/people/lei-pan), [Dr. Chao Chen](https://www.rmit.edu.au/contact/staff-contacts/academic-staff/c/chen-dr-chao) and Dr. [Leo Yu Zhang](https://sites.google.com/site/leoyuzhang/) closely.
-My research interest includes Biometrics, Software Vulnerability Detection, Large Language Model (LLM) and AI.
+I am a last-year computer vision PhD student at the University of Melbourne, under the supervision of [Dr Krista A. Ehinger]([http://www.kehinger.com/]).
+I got my MSc Degree at The University of Melbourne in 2021.
+My work focuses on bridging the gap between computer vision systems and human perception, such as filling in visually occluded parts.
+My research interests include image segmentation, object recognition and scene understanding.

 <span class='test' id='test'></span>
 <div></div>